f5devcentral/bigip-automation/README.md

-# Creating an Automation Framework with Per-App AS3
+# Creating an Automation Framework for F5 BIGIP

 In the modern era of IT, automation and infrastructure as code (IaC) have become very important in streamlining operations and enhancing the agility of organizations.
 Terraform, an open-source IaC tool, allows administrators to define and provision infrastructure using a high-level configuration language.
 When combined with F5 Per App AS3, a declarative configuration API for BIG-IP, the result is a powerful solution for managing application services more efficiently and consistently.